Dice

 By a hair.

-other spellings: a fraction, a hair’s breadth, a whisker, cut it off by a hair, missed by a hair, and he’s a hair taller than me
+variations: a fraction, a hair’s breadth, a whisker, cut it off by a hair, missed by a hair, he’s a hair taller than me

 ★ A "hair" is about the skinniest unit of measure you’ll ever hear.
 Folks use it for cutting boards, tuning engines, and describing close calls: *"missed it by a hair."* ★